 Setting property values

-When you send a request to create or modify a directory object via REST API, the following properties have to be set in a specific way.
+When you send a request to create or update a directory object via REST API, the following properties have to be set in a specific way.

 Account options {id=account-options}